AlexTrebs/shortcut/README.md

 - [Routes](src/routes/shortcut.rs)
 - [Service](src/service/shortcut.rs)

-The interaction between our server and our database is using [sqlx](https://docs.rs/sqlx/latest/sqlx/).
+The interaction between our server and our database is [sqlx](https://docs.rs/sqlx/latest/sqlx/).

-In an ideal world, I would use [sqlean](https://github.com/nalgeon/sqlean), [spellfix1](https://sqlite.org/spellfix1.html) extension, or [elastic-rs](https://github.com/elastic/elasticsearch-rs?tab=readme-ov-file) to allow fuzzysearching within the database.
+In an ideal world, I would use [sqlean](https://github.com/nalgeon/sqlean), [spellfix1](https://sqlite.org/spellfix1.html) extension, or [elastic-rs](https://github.com/elastic/elasticsearch-rs?tab=readme-ov-file) to allow fuzzy searching within the database.

-But for simplicities sake, we are currently using a [SQLite](https://sqlite.org) database without any extensions.
+But for simplicity's sake, we are currently using a [SQLite](https://sqlite.org) database without any extensions.

-This means for our searches, it will require pulling the entired shortcut database, and searching/sorting within the Rust layer which is not as bad as you think due to Rust's fast nature.
+This means that our searches will require pulling the entire shortcut database and searching/sorting within the Rust layer.
+This in practice is not as bad as you think due to Rust's fast nature.

 Finally, we use [tailwind](https://tailwindcss.com) for our component styling.